5 Delicious One-Pot Pasta Recipes That Will Replace Your Regular Spaghetti Night

 Tired of boiling water, pouring in a box of spaghetti then stirring… and stirring… and stirring each night before adding sauce and extra toppings cooked in any number of other cookware?

-If you’re like most staying at home and cooking three meals a day right now, the answer is probably, yes.
-A better way to serve pasta to your family?
+If you’re like most of us, staying at home and cooking dinner every day, the answer is probably: yes!
+And the easiest way to serve a creative pasta dish to your family?
 In one pot, where all your ingredients cook together.
-It’s less mess, less cleaning, and dinner on the table in about 30 minutes.
+It’s less mess, less cleaning, and gets dinner on the table in about 30 minutes.

 One-Pot Garlic Parmesan Pasta